List of countries and territories where Arabic is an official language: Pakistan

 In 2021, Pakistan's upper house of parliament approved the ‘Compulsory Teaching of the Arabic Language Bill 2020’ which makes the teaching of Arabic mandatory at all primary and secondary schools in the capital, Islamabad.
 The text of the bill says that Arabic should be taught from the first to the fifth grade and Arabic grammar should be taught from the sixth grade to the eleventh grade.
-The main reasons are Arabic would open up more job opportunities for Pakistanis in the Middle East and lead to lower unemployment and increased remittances as well as Arabic is the language of the Holy Quran.
-Making it compulsory at school level will help to improve the understanding of the Holy Quran in its true spirit.
+The main reasons given are that Arabic would open up more job opportunities for Pakistanis in the Middle East and lead to lower unemployment and increased remittances and that Arabic is the language of the Quran, so making Arabic compulsory in school will help improve the understanding of it.

 Philippines

 The Arabic language is mentioned in the Philippine constitution of 1986.
 It specifies that "Spanish and Arabic shall be promoted on a voluntary and optional basis."

 Arabic is mainly used by some Filipino Muslims in both a liturgical and instructional capacity since the arrival of Islam and establishment of several Sultanates (like Sultanate of Maguindanao, Sultanate of Sulu and Sultanate of Ranaw) and during Bruneian Empire in the present-day state Philippines.
 Along with Malay, Arabic was the lingua franca of the Malay Archipelago among Muslim traders and the Malay aristocracy in the Philippines' history.
 Arabic is taught for free and is promoted in some Islamic centres predominantly in the southernmost parts of Philippines.